 - Minimum of 200Mbps (Symmetrical) of internet service bandwidth

 - Technology agnostic – fiber as future service points

 - Future proofing the network – backhaul assurance to the gateway

 - Build to or past all to incorporated towns i.e. Sylvan Lake, Bowden, Innisfail and Penhold

 - Propagate highspeed internet through Red Deer County and utilizing best technologies to fill in space

 This network is intended to bring the best of market services at the best of market prices to all constituents.
 The network will be independent and will support all future information and telecommunication applications such as fiber-to-the premise, Smart City, Agritech, and 5G mobility.
 The network creates critical fiber infrastructure that will be leveraged to connect residents, farms and businesses throughout Red Deer County as well as provide connectivity to incorporated towns and villages inside the County boundaries.

 Red Deer County is partnering with Valo Networks by investing in digital infrastructure so that everyone in Red Deer County can enjoy a country lifestyle and be able to thrive in a modern economy.

-To support market activities, Valo has partnered with Tether Communications to collect the required access documentation that allows properties to be connected into the fiber optic infrastructure at little to no charge to property owner.
+To support market activities, Valo has partnered with Tether Communications to collect the required access documentation that allows properties to be connected into the fiber optic infrastructure.

 Gasoline Alley West